 8.3.3.19 Construction and Installation Loads

 Loading conditions during construction and installation should be considered.
-Provisions for loading during the construction phase are provided in Section 14 and shall be evaluated for acceptance based on the requirements of this section.
+Provisions for loading during the construction phase are provided in Sections 14 and 15 and shall be evaluated for acceptance based on the requirements of this section.
 Additional fatigue checks may be needed if the actual installation period or conditions experienced are substantially different than analyzed in the original design.

 8.3.4 Design Loading Conditions, Damaged